Austoe6/tech-blog/src/content/blog/2018-07-19-avi-format-how-to-convert-to-mp4-and-using-avi-converters.md

 Best for YouTube videos

 MORE: You can also convert AVI files using online video converters like; ‘Onlinecoverter.com’,’zamrar’,’filezigzag’ or ‘onlinevideoconverter’.
-Here you first need to upload your AVI file format and convert it.
+Here you first need to upload your AVI file format and convert it to MP4 or any other format.

 ## (c).
 VLC

 _With all that, my personal pick is VLC.
-You can convert a video format using VLC as below.
+You can convert a video format using VLC as below._

-_
+VLC can also be used to convert AVI file to MP4 as follows;_ _

 •	Open your VLC